AbsaOSS/living-doc-generator/README.md

 - **Topic**:
   - **{Name}Topic:** Designates the main focus area or theme relevant to the ticket, assigned by the editor for consistency across related documentation.
     - Examples: `ReportingTopic`, `UserManagementTopic`, `SecurityTopic`.
-  - **noTopic:** Indicates that the ticket does not align with a specific topic, based on the editor's discretion.
+  - **NoTopic:** Indicates that the ticket does not align with a specific topic, based on the editor's discretion.
 - **Type**:
   - **DocumentedUserStory:** Describes a user-centric functionality or process, highlighting its purpose and value.
     - Encompasses multiple features, capturing the broader goal from a user perspective.